dkleva/bareos/docs/manuals/en/new_main_reference/source/verify.rst

 of the files should be compared to those found in the catalog. **pins1** is a reasonable set to begin with, but you may want to look at the details of these and other options.
-They can be found in the :ref:`FileSet Resource FileSetResource` section of this manual.
+They can be found in the :ref:`FileSetResource FileSet Resource` section of this manual.
 Briefly, however, the **p** of the **pins1** tells Verify to compare the permissions bits, the **i** is to compare inodes, the **n** causes comparison of the number of links, the **s** compares the file